VRCurassow

 When his wife came down with pneumonia, he refused the British doctors to give her penicillin; it was against his principles.
 He was not nearly as bugged by his principles when taking quinine for his own malaria; or when he had an appendectomy for an attack of appendicitis.

 According to the National Lampoon's TRUE FACTS (1981) Gandhi believed that the Jews in Hitler's Germany should have gone to their deaths voluntarily to score a 'moral victory' over the Nazis.
 He is quoted as saying "The Jews should have offered themselves to the butcher's knife."
+When writing to Adolf Hitler, he addressed him as "my friend."
+The Jews should wait until the Arabs were "ripe" for a state of Israel and "rely on their goodwill."

-He has not always been so peaceful as he later claimed to be; he volunteered to serve in 3 (three) British imperial wars, and not against the British, either.
-And when the Nawab of Maler Kotla issued an order to shoot ten Muslims for every Hindu who was killed in the state, Gandhi gave it his blessing.
+He has not always been so peaceful as he later claimed to be; he volunteered to serve in 3 (three) British imperial wars, and not against the British, either; rather, against the "savage blacks" of Natal.

 And to top it off, his statement about Independence: